signalfx/splunk-otel-dotnet/docs/opamp-config.md

 settings.
 Environment variable templates and omitted YAML defaults are reported as their final evaluated values.

-Reported OTLP endpoints preserve the URI scheme, host, effective port, and normalized path.
-User information, query, and fragment components are removed to avoid disclosing credentials or other sensitive data embedded in the URL.
-Endpoint hosts and paths are not redacted and should not contain secrets.
+Endpoint hosts and paths are not redacted and must not contain secrets.
-Distinct active endpoints that differ only in redacted components remain separate exporter entries, although their reported endpoint values are identical.

-An endpoint that cannot be represented as an absolute HTTP or HTTPS URI is treated as an effective-configuration resolution failure.
-The plugin does not emit a placeholder or a partial endpoint set.
-A full-state report can still be sent without the effective-configuration section.
+Endpoints that cannot be represented as absolute HTTP or HTTPS URIs cause effective-configuration resolution to fail.
+In this case, the agent omits the effective-configuration section but may still send the full-state report.

-Effective configuration file content is bounded to 4 MiB of UTF-8 data.
-The limit applies to the serialized file body.
-OpAMP file-name and content-type fields, protobuf framing, and other request fields are outside it; values also present in the serialized body, such as `otel_config_file`, count as file content.
-The plugin does not impose additional fixed length or count caps on file names or OTLP endpoints.
+The serialized effective configuration file is limited to 512 KiB.
+Content that exceeds this limit is rejected rather than truncated.

+File-based configuration may report multiple active OTLP endpoints per signal.
-For file-based configuration, all actively used OTLP endpoints represented by the effective-config schema are reported when the complete serialized body fits within the budget.
-The environment representation supports at most one active endpoint per signal.
-Multiple endpoints for a signal therefore cause effective-configuration resolution to fail.
-Content that exceeds the limit is rejected rather than truncated; in either failure case, a full-state report can still be sent without effective configuration.
+The environment representation supports only one endpoint per signal; multiple active endpoints therefore cause effective-configuration resolution to fail.